The Bang Records StoryThe Bang Records story falls neatly into three parts. From 1965-1973, the label was established and

 versions each of "Do It; 'Shilo," and 'i'm A Believer."
 The original 45 versions of "Solitary Man" and "Do

-have never appeared In stereo; the alternate versions are different takes or have added instrurnentation.
+It" have never appeared In stereo; the alternate versions are different takes or have added

-Ireland after leaving his group, Them.
-Bert Berns brought him to New York and produced an album for
+gone back to Ireland after leaving his group, Them.
+Bert Berns brought him to New York and produced

-Morrison, Blowin' Your Mind, and from those sessions, Bang eventually issued three separate
+an album for Morrison, Blowin' Your Mind, and from those sessions, Bang eventually issued three

-albums!
-The big hit single, "Brown Eyed Girl" [Bang 545] reached the top-10, but it was the only hit from
+separate albums!
+The big hit single, "Brown Eyed Girl" [Bang 545] reached the top-10, but it was the

-the Bert Berns sessions.
-Released in the summer of 1967, it was indeed strange times in radioland, as
+only hit from the Bert Berns sessions.
+Released in the summer of 1967, it was indeed strange times in

-"Brown Eyed Girl" ran into censorship problems due to the line, "makin' love in the green grass behind
+radioland, as "Brown Eyed Girl" ran into censorship problems due to the line, "makin' love in the green

 On December 30, 1967, Bert Berns died at the age of 38, and his wife Ilene took over the company.
 It

-and even had a single released on the White Whale label.
-He signed with Bang in 1969, and Ilene Berns
+had a single released on the White Whale label.
+He signed with Bang in 1969, and Ilene Berns shipped

-shipped him to New York to work with Barry and Greenwich to learn about producing.
-Eventually, Davis
+him to New York to work with Barry and Greenwich to learn about producing.
+Eventually, Davis had hits

 sometimes artist for Arista.